Free energy and equilibrium states for families of interval maps: General introduction

 An ideal gas is a collection of particles interacting solely via random collisions.
 Keeping track of individual particles is neither important nor feasible.
 Rather, macroscopic \emph{thermodynamic} quantities (such as pressure, temperature, free energy) describe the system.
 One can use statistical mechanics to study dependence of equilibrium states and of thermodynamic quantities on parameters.
 In a deterministic (and for our purposes, discrete-time) dynamical system $f : X \to X$, orbits of nearby points remain close for a certain amount of time.
 If the system is expanding, the orbits diverge and become decorrelated.
 If this decorrelation occurs sufficiently quickly, the system exhibits random characteristics and chaotic behaviour.
 Individual orbits lose importance, and macroscopic, typical, statistical properties are of interest.
 In the 1970s, Sinai, Ruelle and Bowen \cite{Sin72, Rue76, Bow75} introduced \emph{thermodynamic formalism} to dynamical systems to remarkable success\footnote{A striking early result of Ruelle concerned Hausdorff dimension of Julia sets of quadratic complex polynomials \cite{Rue82}, a subject with, \emph{a priori}, no connection to physics.}.

 In dynamical systems, questions of existence of equilibrium states and continuous dependence of the equilibrium state on parameters (aka \emph{statistical stability}) are of prime importance.
 Uniformly hyperbolic systems are well-understood: existence holds and one even has smooth dependence of the equilibrium state on parameters \cite{KatKPW, Contreras, Rue}.
 Non-hyperbolic systems are harder to study.
 Existence need not hold; even when it does, dependence need not be continuous, as we shall see.
-This paper contributes a new tool to the study of such questions in the context of one-dimensional dynamics.
+This article contributes a new tool to the study of such questions in the context of one-dimensional dynamics.
 We give natural and general proofs of new results concerning statistical stability and linear response (topics studied in \cite{Kel82, RycSor, Tsu_cty, Frei, Aru, Bal_pwexp, FreT, Ru_Mis, BalSma09, BalBenSch13, AlvSou13, VarVia10}) or lack thereof, and we generalise recent work concerning existence and uniqueness of equilibrium states \cite{IomTeq, PrzRL}.
+For families of maps we make important contributions, showing under reasonable hypotheses that metric entropy is upper-semicontinuous and that equilibrium states frequently vary continuously.

 An equilibrium state is, roughly speaking, an invariant probability measure maximising the free energy.
 The naive approach to find an equilibrium state---taking a sequence of measures whose free energy converges to the supremum---does not work in general.
 Failure occurs because the free energy does not depend semicontinuously on the measure.
 We show that this unsophisticated approach has its merits, thanks to some hidden semicontinuity properties.